Marc Our Words

 - The game is over once Marco gives up or after an agreed amount of time.

-One of the coolest parts about Marco Polo is that the game can be played with as little as two people and beyond!
+You can play Marco Polo with as little as two people, which is one of the coolest things about this game!
 That’s it–the only maximum on team sizes are limited by the space of your pool and willing players!
 This makes Marco Polo the perfect summer pool game for both small families as well as the large party event!

 The time needed for each Marco polo round is all dependent on the amount of players involved as well as the size of the pool.
 For a two player game in a medium size pool, the rounds can range for five minutes to fifteen minutes.
 For a five player game, expect about twenty five minutes.
-No game should take longer than half an hour, and even if a game does go too long, most players will quit anyways.
+No game should take longer than half an hour.
+Most players will quit after a few rounds as it’s a very active game.

 Marco Polo Video Tutorial